 If you are to treat employees as furloughed workers, you will need to notify them of the change.
 Changing the employment status remains subject to existing employment law, depending on the employment contract, and may be subject to negotiation.

-The grant will be backdated to 1 March 2020 and will initially be available up to a period of three months, however, this period may be extended by the government if required.
+The grant will be backdated to 1 March 2020 and is available up to the end of October 2020 for all regions and sectors.

 - All UK businesses are eligible